-Howard Responding to City Cross - Howard: Technically the GIS database that we have, and with the GIS software, we can see every parcel in the city.
-And all of the data and historic data and all that information that's in these maps, it's there and visible.
+Howard Responding to City Cross - Howard: Technically the GIS database that we have, and the GIS software, we can see every parcel in the city.
+And all of the data and historic data and all that information in these maps, it's there and visible.
 We didn't export out a whole series of static maps to convey that information.
-We just did the overall one, and then the insets. ....
-We had thought about doing it just for the appendix H maps.
+We just did the overall one, and then the insets. [....]
+We had thought about doing it just for the Appendix H maps.
 So, in the same way that the EIS did for the proposed land use and zoning changes.
-And so those maps would be an ideal series to have had.
-That base data, and then overlay the historic and to be able to export those out.
-So you'd be able to see clearly the proposed land use changes and the existing historic resource data.
-City: How many pages would it require for you to put data reflecting this level of detail for every urban village within the city?
-Howard: Um it depends.
-And we could probably do it in the same amount of pages that appendix H was.
+And so those maps would be an ideal series to have had that base data, and then overlay the historic.
+And to be able to export those out so you'd be able to see clearly the proposed land use changes and the existing historic resource data.
+City: How many pages would it require for you to put data reflecting this level of detail for every urban village within the City?
+Howard: It depends -- we could probably do it in the same amount of pages that appendix H was.
+Hearing Day 17, Spencer Howard, pp. 227-228.